 Be sure to have all of your documents ready and only create your Express Entry profile when you’re sure that you want to apply!

-Remember, in addition to your education and work experience, you may need to provide proof of funds to settle in Canada.
+Remember, in addition to your education and work experience, you may need to provide proof of funds to get Express Entry approval.
 You don’t need to provide proof of funds if you’re applying through the Canadian Experience Class program, or if you have a valid job offer and work authorization.

 The amount of money you’ll need to show depends on your family size.
 A single applicant must have $12,669 CAD, and a couple must have $15,772.
 You can provide a letter from your bank, but the money must be accessible to you (i.e., not home equity or borrowed funds).

 If you’re carrying more than $10,000 in cash or check when you travel to Canada, you’ll have to declare it to the border agent.